AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/assembly.md

 ## General Guidelines
  - It is recommended to use Blue Loctite on all metal-metal threads that you wouldn't expect to service regularly.
  - Cyanoacrylate Gel can generally be applied to screws when threading into plastic.
+ - We try to note where exceptions occur, but it's always good to practice common sense or see "Issues" below.
  - When threading into plastic, only tighten until the head makes contact, these connections are not meant to provide clamping force.
  - It will be easiest to follow if printed parts are organized by assembly according to the folder structure on the GitHub.
  - It can be helpful to organize screws and nuts by type and size beforehand.